stash86/ft-dashboard/README.md

 # How to get the premium version
-Being a sponsor of my [github](#donation) will give you access to the private premium repo
+Being a sponsor of my [github](#donation) will give you access to the private premium repo You have to choose monthly payment instead of one-time payment.
+Choosing monthly payment will give you access to the repo, while choosing one-time payment won't.
+Don't ask me why, it's how github sponsor is right now

 # How to install